ArduPilot/ardupilot_wiki/copter/source/docs/introduction.rst

    point-and-click mission planning interface.
 -  *Missions with hundreds of GPS waypoints*: Just point and click waypoints in a Mission Planner, and Copter will fly itself to them.
-   You automate entire missions, including camera control!
-The only distance limits are those of your vehicle power supply.
+   You can automate entire missions, including camera control!
+The only endurance limits are those of your vehicle power supply.
 -  *Mission planning while in flight*: Using a two-way wireless connection, waypoints, mode changing, even changing the values of every control parameter can be done from your laptop or mobile device